Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-method handles the content returned from the form and can also include more parameters.
+The processForm method handles the form submission content, and you can also add more processing logic.

 GAS x Github API x Github Action